NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 Conclusion
 ----------

 Unbound offers two distinct modes for serving expired records.
-The safest approach is to use the RFC behavior where expired records are used as a fallback to availability, network or configuration errors.
+The safest and default approach is to use the RFC behavior where expired records are used as a fallback to availability, network or configuration errors.
 This will serve expired records as a last resort instead of returning SERVFAIL or the client giving up.

-If more client-side performance is required, the default original serve-expired behavior can keep the cache-hit ratio higher.
+If more client-side performance is required, the original serve-expired behavior can keep the cache-hit ratio higher.
 Using it together with the prefetch option is highly recommended in order to try and keep an updated cache.

 In all cases make sure to consult the :doc:`/manpages/unbound.conf` manpage of your installed Unbound for defaults and suggested values.
 And always remember